BernardQuatermass/exim-wiki/SRS.md

 ----------------------

-These are extracts from an Exim config file to give readers an idea of how to confgiure their servers.
+These are extracts from an Exim config file to give readers an idea of how to configure their servers.
 Two examples follow:

 ### Basic SRS Configuration